 Now that the basic Hayne MLE framework has been described, a variety of practical issues needed for addressing many common problems can be addressed.
 In order to distinguish whether the underlying model has parameters associated with individual development period, the underlying models can be categorized into two families.
-The first family has parameters tied to individual development age-Berquist Sherman, Cape Cod, and chain ladder models fall into this family.
-The other family has no parameters specific to individual development periods and the parameters are more comparable to coefficient of regression on development age (operational time)-Hoerl Curve and Wright models belong to this family.
+The first family has parameters tied to individual development age - Berquist Sherman, Cape Cod, and Chain Ladder models fall into this family.
+The other family has no definite parameters on individual development period and the parameters are more comparable to coefficient of regression on development age (operational time) - Hoerl Curve and Wright models belong to this family.